Kaining26/practice/README.md

 # practice
-Practice to upload files from local computer to Github
+Practice uploading files from local computer to Github